CogSciPrag/context-in-cognition-symposium/01_schedule.markdown

 The following speakers will share their expertise in keynotes and workshops:

-* Prof. Dr. Martin Butz
+* Prof. Dr. Martin Butz, University of Tübingen: ["How do we actively contextualize our behaviour?"](#prof-dr-martin-butz-how-do-we-actively-contextualize-our-behaviour) (kenynote)
-* Dr. Asya Achimova
+* Dr. Asya Achimova, University of Tübingen: TBA (workshop)
-* Dr. Marcel Binz
+* Dr. Marcel Binz, Institute for Human-Centered AI at Helmholtz Munich: "How context influences prediction" (workshop)
-* Dr. Sarah Schwöbel
+* Dr. Sarah Schwöbel, TU Dresden : TBA (workshop)
-* Prof. Dr. Tanya Marie Luhrmann
+* Prof. Dr. Tanya Marie Luhrmann, Stanford University: TBA (keynote)

 Stay tuned for more exciting speakers!